MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-loganalytics-reportguide-datasets.md

 |**Related queries details** - Table shows related query details. <br><br> **Aggregation details** - When queries are able to use aggregations, details are provided here. |

-The cards on the right display total number of executions of a given query, the execution times in ms and aggregation utilization percentage.
+The cards on the right display the total number of executions of a given query, the execution times in ms and the aggregation utilization percentage.
 </details>

 ### Page: User Activities

 This page gives an overview of the user activities across the workspace.
-Also informs about the most active users for a period by capturing their CPU time usage, query usage and operations performed.
+It also gives information about the most active users for a period by capturing their CPU time usage, query usage, and operations performed.

 <details>
 <summary>User Activities</summary>